-The Sudetes (Polish and Czech name: Sudety), low-topography mountains located on the northeastern margin of the Bohemian Massif, together with the southern part of the Silesian-Lusatian Plain share the same pre-Cenozoic geological composition and structure and - in the geological sense - are usually considered collectively as the Sudetic region, or simply, the Sudetes (e.g. Aleksandrowski and Mazur, 2002; Mazur et al., 2006, Kroner et al., 2008).
-The differences in topography - mountainous versus lowland - are due to splitting of the Sudetic area into two tectonic blocks: the currently downthrown Fore-Sudetic block in the north and the elevated Sudetic one in the south.
-The Sudetes constitute the northeasternmost segment of the Central European Variscan internides, exposing crystalline basement of strongly deformed and metamorphosed Late Neoproterozoic to Carboniferous rocks abundantly intruded by Carboniferous granites (e.g. Mazur et al., 2006, 2007, 2020).
+The Sudetes, low-topography mountains located on the northeastern margin of the Bohemian Massif, together with the southern part of the Silesian-Lusatian Plain share the same pre-Cenozoic geological composition and structure and - in the geological sense - are usually considered collectively as the Sudetic region, or simply, the Sudetes (e.g. Aleksandrowski and Mazur, 2002; Mazur et al., 2006, Kroner et al., 2008).
+The differences in the topography - mountainous versus lowland - are due to splitting of the Sudetic area into two tectonic blocks: the currently downthrown Fore-Sudetic block in the north and the elevated Sudetic one in the south.
+The Sudetes constitute the northeasternmost segment of the Central European Variscan https://doi.org/10.5194/se-2021-99 Preprint.
+Discussion started: 23 August 2021 internides, exposing crystalline basement of strongly deformed and metamorphosed Late Neoproterozoic to Carboniferous rocks abundantly intruded by Carboniferous granites (e.g. Mazur et al., 2006, 2007, 2020).
 In the Sudetes, the main tectonostratigraphic domains of the European Variscides: the Moldanubian, Tepla-Barrandian and - particularly - Saxothuringian find their continuation (e.g. Martinez-Catalan et al., 2021).

 The Sudety Mountains acquired their present-day mountainous relief due to Neogene uplift of the Sudetic Block in front of the then actively growing Alps and Carpathians (e.g. Żelaźniewicz and Aleksandrowski, 2008; Jarosiński et al., 2009; Żelaźniewicz et al., 2011).
-This uplift affected the area mostly planated during the Palaeogene and early Miocene times, following the earlier, Late Cretaceous - Early Palaeogene more prominent uplift, which at that time had occurred over a broader area, including also the Fore-Sudetic Block to the north (Fig. 1), which at present is downthrown along the Sudetic Boundary Fault (e.g. Cloos, 1922;Teisseyre, 1957; Oberc 1972).
+This uplift affected the area mostly planated during the Palaeogene and early Miocene times, following the earlier, Late Cretaceous - Early Palaeogene more prominent uplift, which at that time had occurred over a broader area, including also the Fore-Sudetic Block to the north (Fig. 1), which at present is downthrown along the Sudetic Boundary Fault (e.g. Cloos, 1922; Teisseyre, 1957; Oberc 1972).

-The Late Cretaceous - Early Palaeogene uplift, that occurred concurrently with or slightly postdated the trans-European compressional event, exhumed the Variscan basement from below the post-Variscan, uppermost Carboniferous through Permo-Mesozoic cover and left the Sudetes tectonically elevated with respect to the adjoining depressed areas: the Fore-Sudetic Homocline to the north and the North Bohemian Cretaceous Basin to the south, which managed to preserve much more of their deformed Permo-Mesozoic post-Variscan sedimentary fill.
-Among the Late Cretaceous - Early Palaeogene contractional structures in the Sudetes that have escaped erosion, are the North and Intra-Sudetic synclinoria, representing the objects with the largest size (Fig. 2).
+The Late Cretaceous - Early Palaeogene uplift exhumed the Variscan basement from below the post-Variscan, uppermost Carboniferous through Permo-Mesozoic cover and left the Sudetes tectonically elevated with respect to the adjoining depressed areas: the Fore-Sudetic Homocline to the north and the North Bohemian Cretaceous Basin to the south, which managed to preserve much more of their Permo-Mesozoic post-Variscan sedimentary fill.
 For over a century, the Sudetes have been considered a part of the classical area in Central Europe, in which the term "Saxonische Tektonik" (cf. Kley, 2013) was applied to deformation structures, mostly fault-related, observed in the Permo-Mesozoic sedimentary basins.
-In the older literature these contractional structures were most often ascribed specifically to the "young Saxonian" (Closs, 1922; Beyer, 1939; Oberc, 1972, 1977) or "Laramide" tectonism (Oberc 1972, 1977).
+In the Sudetes, in the older literature these contractional structures were most often ascribed specifically to the young Saxonian (Closs, 1922; Beyer, 1939; Oberc, 1972, 1977) or Laramide tectonism (Oberc 1972, 1977).

-85 3 Data and methods
+3 Data and methods

-The concise regional, though not fully systematic, review of the tectonic structures of likely Late Cretaceous - Early Palaeogene age presented in this paper is based (1) on authors' own analysis and structural interpretation of the newly reprocessed reflection seismic data coming from the two key areas in the Sudetes with the most complete post-Variscan sedimentary record and (2) on structural field data of the present authors or (3) on data coming from critically assessed literature descriptions.
+The concise regional, though not fully systematic, review of the tectonic structures of likely Late Cretaceous - Early Palaeogene age presented in this paper is based (1) on authors' own analysis and structural interpretation of the newly reprocessed reflection seismic data coming from the two key areas in the Sudetes with the most complete post-Variscan sedimentary record and (2) on structural field data of the present authors or (3) coming from critically assessed literature descriptions.
 The analysed seismic data were acquired by mining companies in the end 1970s (1976-1980) in the North Sudetic Synclinorium and in the early 1990s (1991-1993) in the Intra-Sudetic Synclinorium (Fig. 2).
-We received them as raw seismic data (field data, partly pre-processed, reloaded to discs from original magnetic tapes) and the accompanying. paper prints.
+We received them as raw seismic data (field data, partly pre-processed, reloaded to discs from original magnetic tapes) and the accompanying-paper prints.
 These seismic data are unique at the scale of the entire Sudetes as the source of valuable information on the structural geology of the Permo-Mesozoic succession in the both main Sudetic synclinorial units.